dilipn444/EAS587-Spotify-Analysis/README.md

 - All random seeds set to 42 across all scripts
 - Pipeline verified end-to-end in a fresh Google Colab session by a second team member
 - All outputs matched reference results within floating-point tolerance
+- The MCP server was tested by cloning the repository, installing dependencies from requirements.txt, and running python src/mcp/mcp_server.py
+- The server started successfully and waited for stdio input as expected

 ---